Acestrorhynchus falcatus

-Acestrorhynchus falcatus is a species of fish in the family Acestrorhynchidae.
+Acestrorhynchus falcatus is a species of freshwater ray-finned fish belonging to the family Acestrorhynchidae, the freshwater barracudas.
 It was described by Marcus Elieser Bloch in 1794, originally under the genus Salmo.
-It inhabits the Orinoco and Amazon Rivers in the regions of Suriname, Guyana, and French Guiana.
+It is the type species of the genus Acestrorhynchus.
+It inhabits the Orinoco and Amazon River systems and the regions of Suriname, Guyana, and French Guiana.
 It reaches a maximum total length of 30 cm, and a maximum weight of 255 g.

-Two shell valves that are not equal adhere to one another along the edges to form the ellipsoidal spore body.
-Each valve has a lengthy tail that is 20.5m in length.
-On its entire length, a uniform sheath encircled the tail.
-Three to four spirals of the arctic thread are contained in the 1.2 m polar capsules.
-A tightly adhering, uniform structural coating covered every surface of the immature and mature spores; it was predominantly thicker at the tails.
-Piscinoodinium pillulare was the major parasite for A. falcatus.

 Acestrorhynchus falcatus feeds on finfish.
 It is of minor interest to commercial fisheries.